 The default liability for payment of these claims is assigned to the beneficiary, who may then submit the denial from Medicare, as the primary payer, to subsequent payer(s) for consideration.

-That is, all payment determinations are subject to appeal, even denials of services submitted as non-covered.
+All payment determinations are subject to appeal, even denials of services submitted as non-covered.

 Cosmetic Services Denials

-Cosmetic surgery can be defined as a procedure that is performed to reshape normal structures of the body in order to improve the patient’s appearance and self-esteem.
+Cosmetic surgery can be defined as a procedure that is performed to reshape normal structures of the body to improve the patient’s appearance and self-esteem.
 These procedures can be performed for medically necessary or cosmetic reasons.

 The following CPT codes will be denied for cosmetic reasons.

-Reduction Mammoplasty.
+Breast reduction.
 This procedure will be denied when performed for a cosmetic reason (V50.1).

 CPT 15775 – CPT 15776